anikom15/scanline-classic/README.md

 - To save your configuration for future sessions, use **Quick Menu > Shaders > Save > Save Game Preset** (for per-game) or **Save Core Preset** (for all games on the current core).

 These settings help ensure the presets display as designed and make it easy to recall your preferred look.

+## Installing additional presets

+Download the latest EXTRAS release from github and copy the files your installation folder.
+For Retroarch, this would be shaders/shaders_slang/bezel/scanline-classic.

 ## Building the Shader Presets